 Some instances of neck pain, especially discomfort resulting from an injury, are treated by temporarily wearing a neck brace or collar, which may also be worn to minimize pain from structural issues with bones or joints.
 As with any immobility device, proper use and placement is important.
-Beverly Hills neck surgery specialists explain how to properly use a neck brace.
+Beverly Hills spine surgery specialists explain how to properly use a neck brace.

 Make Sure It Fits Snugly